Resident Assistant Position

 - Coordinate continual community development and social programs throughout the semester.

 - All programming requirements and timelines will be set by the Resident Directors based on the particular needs of the community.

 Training and Development

 - Resident Assistants must be available during the last two or three weeks in August and a few days before the start of Spring Semester in January.
 Training is a 24 hour commitment.
-These dates will be reviewed and updated each year by the Assistant Director of Residential Life for Leadership, Development and Training on the basis of the academic calendar.
+These dates will be reviewed and updated each year by the Assistant Director of Residential Life on the basis of the academic calendar.
 Resident Assistants must attend two out of three/four in-services during each semester.
 There will be a mid-year Evaluation of the Resident Assistant job performance.

-- The Assistant Dean of Students and Director of Residential Life and the Assistant Director of Residential Life for Leadership, Development and Training, in collaboration with the Resident Directors, reserve the right to terminate a Resident Assistant at any time during the year if a Resident Assistant's performance is inadequate and contrary to reasonable expectations.
+- The Director of Residential Life and the Assistant Director of Residential Life in collaboration with the Resident Directors reserves the right to terminate a Resident Assistant at any time during the year if a Resident Assistant’s performance is inadequate and contrary to reasonable expectations.